Prehistoric Egypt: Naqada II (Gerzean culture)

 Despite this evidence of foreign influence, Egyptologists generally agree that the Gerzean Culture is still predominantly indigenous to Egypt.

-Protodynastic Period (Naqada III)
+Naqada III (Protodynastic Period)

 The Naqada III period, from about 3200 to 3000 BC, is generally taken to be identical with the Protodynastic period, during which Egypt was unified.

 Naqada III is notable for being the first era with hieroglyphs (though this is disputed by some), the first regular use of serekhs, the first irrigation, and the first appearance of royal cemeteries.

 The relatively affluent Maadi suburb of Cairo is built over the original Naqada stronghold.